-The famous Mercado da Ribiera is a 5-minute stroll away.
+Eat out at the famous Time Out Market, just down the road.
 Once a simple produce market, it’s more of a sophisticated food court these days, with canteen-style communal tables and food by some of Portugal's top chefs.
-Great for lunch and buying food to self-cater.”
+Great for lunch and buying food to self-cater with something for everyone.

 - Boutique hotel

 - Café and bar (open daily)